 Law Office of Joshua Y. Lee handled this matter directly from start to finish.
-Our office got the call and discussed this case with the client at length.
-She was obviously very emotional and distraught.
-We came to later find out it was for both professional as well as personal reasons and both were non-trivial.
-Many months went by without further communication when she finally reached out again for our assistance, which we were glad to offer.
-Our office handled this matter from start to final resolution.
-Our client, after working 13 years in progressively senior roles within the same company (at one time even offered and turning down the CEO position) was abruptly wrongfully terminated with the pretextual reason of insubordination and poor performance.
+After working 13 years in progressively senior roles within the same company (at one time even offered and turning down the CEO position), our Client was abruptly wrongfully terminated with the pretextual reason of insubordination and poor performance.

 IV.
 Is it illegal to terminate someone on pregnancy leave if the reason given is “elimination of the position”?